hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-5_ CI Project with Jenkins, Nexus,SonarQube and Slack/README.md

 cat /opt/nexus/sonatype-work/nexus3/admin.password
 ```

 - Username is `admin`, paste password from previous step.
 Then we need to setup our new password and select `Disable Anonymous Access`.
+We do not want anybody to download or upload artifact to our server

 - We select gear symbol and create repository.
 This repo will be used to store our release artifacts.